click here for the companion R script for this lecture.

 What if there is no nice easy conjugate prior?

 One of the reasons Bayesian analysis was less common historically was that there were no mathematically straightforward ways to do the analysis.
-There still are not BUT we have fast computers and ingenious computational algorithms.
-Basically, we can use various forms of more-or-less brute force computation, along with some mathematical tricks, to successfully conduct model-based inference in a Bayesian framework.
+There still are not BUT we have fast computers and efficient computational algorithms.
+Basically, we can use computational methods to do Bayesian inference.

-Let’s start with the brutest of brute-force methods (not possible in high-dimensional systems):
+Let’s start with our grid-based brute-force method (not possible in high-dimensional systems):

 The brute force method

-For continuity we will continue the myxomatosis dataset.
-Recall that we are estimating the shape and scale (or alternatively, the rate) parameters of the Gamma distribution that describes the virus titer in Australian rabbits for the highest-grade infections.
+For continuity we will continue the myxomatosis titer dataset.
+Recall that we are estimating the shape and rate parameters of the Gamma distribution that describes the virus titer in Australian rabbits for the highest-grade infections.

 # Revisit the Myxomatosis example --------------------------